 Courses center on student engagement with global and national problems with relevance to the Tampa Bay area.
 The goal of the ERCE requirement is to prepare students for public lives as citizens, members of communities, and professionals in society.
 Students will demonstrate awareness of – and respect for – competing values.
 Moreover, students will express their values in action within our communities in a process of positive civic engagement.

-Engaged scholarship consists of scholarly and pedagogical activities that are designed jointly, carried out in collaboration and with potential benefit for groups and organizations in local, regional, national, and global communities related to the university.
-Such engaged scholarship reflects a range of faculty work in communities from design and discovery to the integration and or interpretation of discovery, to application with communities (locally and globally).
+Community engaged research and scholarship consists of scholarly and pedagogical activities that are designed jointly and carried out in collaboration with potential benefit in local, regional, national, and global communities.
+Such engaged scholarship reflects a range of faculty work in communities from design and discovery to the integration and/or interpretation of discovery, to application with communities (locally and globally).
 Engaged scholarship is viewed broadly and with rigor.
-Community engagement can be documented to:

-Community outreach efforts include a continuum of mutually beneficial involvement and engagement with the community, ranging from one-time efforts (e.g., conducting a workshop, bringing expertise to a problem-solving discussion, providing clinical/medical services, sharing expertise in a community theatre, or conducting a student service day project), time-limited activities (e.g., conducting an evaluation, field placement, alternative spring break service project), to ongoing partnerships that result in mutual capacity building.
-Ongoing partnerships build capacity, achieve system changes, and or bring about knowledge/practice/policy transfer across locations.
-Such ongoing partnerships require advance negotiation and mutual agreement on goals, processes, and products that are sustainable long-term.
-Sustainable partnerships also include shared resources, recognition and resolution of conflicts, and result in mutually beneficial outcomes and mutual capacity enhancement.
+Community outreach efforts include a continuum of mutually-beneficial engagement with the community, ranging from one-time efforts (e.g., conducting a workshop, bringing expertise to a problem-solving discussion, providing clinical/medical services, sharing expertise in a community theatre, or conducting a student service day project), time-limited activities (e.g., conducting an evaluation, field placement, alternative spring break service project), to ongoing partnerships that result in mutual capacity building.